 top of page

-ALWAYS EXPLORE
+ALWAYS EXPLORING

 Canadian astronaut Dr. Dave Williams during second spacewalk, EVA2, of mission STS-118 replacing gyroscope on the International Space Station.